raiyans/tech264-cloud/cloud_code_along/app_monitoring_set_scales.md

    echo "App started with PM2"
    ```

 This script ensures that your application starts automatically on each VM instance.
+I could try to kill processes if needed instead of stopping

 ---